 Natalie Bennett’s motley crew

-While the Green Party as a whole is not supportable, argues Robert Eagleton, a small number of its candidates may be
+While the Green Party as a whole is not supportable, argues Robert Hayes, a small number of its candidates may be

 Over the weekend of March 6-9, Green Party members gathered in Liverpool’s Area and Convention Centre for their spring conference (a suitable location, given that the Greens have recently become the largest opposition party on Liverpool city council).